data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Data Vault - Loading Hub tables.md

 When modeling the Hub tables try to be conservative when defining the business keys.
 Not every foreign key in the source indicates a business key and therefore a Hub table.
 A true business key is a concept that is known and used throughout the organisation (and systems) and is ‘self-standing’ and meaningful.

-To cater for a situation where multiple OMD_INSERT_DATETIME values exist for a single business key, the minimum OMD_INSERT_DATETIME should be the value passed through with the HUB record.
+To cater for a situation where multiple Load Date / Time stamp values exist for a single business key, the minimum Load Date / Time stamp should be the value passed through with the HUB record.
 This can be implemented in ETL logic, or passed through to the database.
-When implemented at a database level, instead of using a SELECT DISTINCT, using the MIN function with a GROUP BY the business key can achieve both a distinct selection, and minimum OMD_INSERT_DATETIME in one step.
+When implemented at a database level, instead of using a SELECT DISTINCT, using the MIN function with a GROUP BY the business key can achieve both a distinct selection, and minimum Load Date / Time stamp in one step.

 ## Considerations and Consequences
 Multiple passes on the same Staging Layer data set are likely to be required: once for the Hub table(s) but also for any corresponding Link and Satellite tables.